nastari/bankcrazy/README.md

 0- Install the python
 - https://www.python.org/

-1- Just install all libraries
+1- Install all libraries ( type the commands below at the prompt )
 - pip install psycopg2
 - pip install sqlalchemy